Gigi Hadid and Zayn Malik Break Up Nearly 2 Years After Rekindling Romance - E! Online

 News of the break up comes amid reports that Zayn and Gigi's mother, Yolanda Hadid, were allegedly involved in a family dispute.
 Zayn denied the accusation to TMZ and seemingly referred to the claims in a tweet on Oct.
 28, in which he said he has "agreed to not contest claims arising from an argument I had with a family member of my partner's who entered our home while my partner was away several weeks ago."

-"This was and still should be a private matter but it seems for now there is divisiveness and despite my efforts to restore us to a peaceful family environment that will allow for me to co-parent my daughter in a manner in which she deserves, this has been 'leaked' to the press," the singer continued.
+"This was and still should be a private matter," the singer continued.
+"But it seems for now there is divisiveness and despite my efforts to restore us to a peaceful family environment that will allow for me to co-parent my daughter in a manner in which she deserves, this has been 'leaked' to the press."

-He noted, "I am hopeful though for healing for all involved with the harsh words shared and more importantly, I remain vigilant to protect Khai and give her the privacy she deserves."
+He said that most importantly, he remains "vigilant" in protecting Khai and giving her "the privacy she deserves."

 In another statement to TMZ, which was first to report the alleged dispute, Zayn denied "striking" Yolanda, 57, and hopes the Real Housewives of Beverly Hills alum "will reconsider her false allegations and move towards healing these family issues in private."